Asgarrrr/obsidian-sample-plugin-bun/README.md

-# Obsidian Sample Plugin
+# Obsidian Sample Plugin (Bun Edition)

-This is a sample plugin for Obsidian (https://obsidian.md).
+This is a sample plugin for Obsidian (https://obsidian.md) with enhanced tooling and performance optimizations.

 This project uses TypeScript to provide type checking and documentation.
 The repo depends on the latest plugin API (obsidian.d.ts) in TypeScript Definition format, which contains TSDoc comments describing what it does.